aravindh28/aws-cp-creds/README.md

 ### Invalid credentials format

 Double-check that you copied the entire credentials block from "AWS Details", not just part of it.
-It should include all four components listed above.
+It should include all three required fields with values.

 ### Script doesn't have execute permissions